Automorphisms of valued Hahn groups: The lifting property

 Notice that, for all $f\in \{0,1\}^\N$, the element $f^*$ belongs to $C_g$: indeed we have $\supp (f^*) \subseteq \{-\frac{1}{2+n}|n\in\N\}$ which is well ordered, so $f^*\in\HH_{q<0}\Q$ and $v(f^*)\geq -\frac{1}{2}$.
 Moreover, the map $f\mapsto f^*$ is injective, for if $f\neq g$ then there exists $n\in\N$ such that \end{es}

-Last example shows that, even if two Hahn groups have the lifting property, after we take the lexicographic sum not all automorphism of the rank will lift.
+This last example shows that, even if two Hahn groups have the lifting property, after we take their lexicographic sum not all automorphism of the rank will lift.
 The next proposition characterises those that do.

 \begin{prop} Let $G_1,G_2$ be two groups with the lifting property (with respect to the rank) and consider $G =G_1\amalg G_2$.
 Then $\rk G=\rk G_1 + \rk G_2$.
-Let $\tau$ be an automorphism of $\rk G$ such that $\tau|_{\rk G_i}\in\oAut(\rk G_i) $ for $i=1,2$.
+Let $\tau$ be an automorphism of $\rk G$ such that $\tau|_{\rk G_i}\in\Aut(\rk G_i,<) $ for $i=1,2$.
 Then $\tau$ lifts to an automorphism of $G$. \end{prop} \begin{proof} Let $ \Gamma:= \rk G $ and $ \Gamma_i :=\rk G_i $ for $ i=1,2 $.
-Let $ \tau \in\oAut \Gamma $ be such that $ \tau_i :=\tau|_{\Gamma_i}\in \oAut\Gamma_i $ for $ i=1,2 $.
+Let $ \tau \in\Aut(\G, <) $ be such that $ \tau_i :=\tau|_{\Gamma_i}\in \Aut(\G, <)_i $ for $ i=1,2 $.
 Since both $ G_i $'s have the lifting property, let $ \sigma_i\in\vAut G_i $ be a lift of $ \tau_i $ and define $ \sigma\colon G\ra G $ through $ \sigma(g_1\1_1 + g_2\1_2):=\sigma_1(g_1)\1_1+\sigma_2(g_2)\1_2 $.
 It is straightforward to verify that this is an automorphism of $ G $. \end{proof}